mramshaw/Writing_Django/README.md

     +        return self.choice_text
     $

-Now if we restart our API shell, we get a more useful result:
+Now if we restart our API shell, we get a more readable result:

     $ python manage.py shell
     Python 2.7.12 (default, Dec  4 2017, 14:50:18)